bisman-sodhi/GithubAnswerEngine/README.md

    - "Show me the main entry point"

 The system will automatically index the repository (if needed) and provide detailed answers based on the actual code.

+## Technical Details

+### Embedding Model
+The application uses the `Xenova/all-mpnet-base-v2` model from HuggingFace for generating embeddings.
+This model:
+- Is dynamically downloaded at runtime through the `@xenova/transformers` library
+- Does not need to be included in the repository, reducing Git repository size
+- Gets cached in the server environment after the first use
+- Works seamlessly in both local and serverless environments

+### Vector Storage
+Pinecone is used for storing and retrieving vectors.
+The application:
+- Creates a namespace for each repository (format: `owner/repo`)
+- Stores file content, metadata, and embeddings for each document
+- Handles metadata size limits automatically
+- Optimizes query results based on relevance and file importance

+### LLM Integration
+The application uses Groq's Llama-3.3-70b-versatile model for answer generation:
+- Creates context-aware prompts with relevant repository information
+- Handles conversation history for better follow-up questions
+- Optimizes token usage to stay within API limits
+- Provides detailed, code-aware answers with proper formatting

 ## License